discretize/discretize-guides/fractals/thaumanova-reactor/index.md

 ## Thaumanova Anomaly
 <Grid>
 <Column>
-After all four colliders are disabled, use <Command name="gg"/> to reset any cooldowns and resurrect directly at the Thaumanova Anomaly console.
+After all four colliders are disabled, use `/gg` to reset any cooldowns and resurrect directly at the Thaumanova Anomaly console.
 Activate it to teleport up and stack <Boon name="might"/>.
 During the fight, try to stack as much as possible on a single platform and alternate the special *Hex Shield* skill between players for her *Gaze* attack (the beam dissolving the platforms) and the *Cosmic Instability* debuff (occuring at 50%).
 The *Flux Bomb* debuff will also cause nearby platforms to disappear.
 </Column>